hummingbot/hummingbot/documentation/docs/connectors/bitfinex.md

 ## About Bitfinex

-Bitfinex is a cryptocurrency exchange owned and operated by iFinex Inc., which is headquartered in Hong Kong and registered in the British Virgin Islands.
+Bitfinex is a cryptocurrency exchange owned and operated by iFinex Inc., which is registered in the British Virgin Islands.

 Bitfinex was founded in December 2012 as a peer-to-peer Bitcoin exchange, offering digital asset trading services to users around the world.
 Bitfinex initially started as a P2P margin lending platform for Bitcoin and later added support for more cryptocurrencies.